Wednesday, March 20, 2013

 The Peace Corps was signed into law in the fall of 1961.
 Competing with communism for the hearts and minds of the developing world, the president entertained many leaders from South American and Africa.
 This luncheon was held for President Sékou Touré of the Republic of Guinea, a former French colony in West Africa.

 A luncheon was held for leaders of the Democratic Party on January 20, marking the first anniversary of the Kennedy inauguration.
-Salade mimosa would appear more often in 1962.
-Chef Verdon dressed this classic green salad with a light vinaigrette and tossed it with finely chopped hard-cooked egg yolk.
+Chef Verdon dressed the classic green salad called salade mimosa with a light vinaigrette and tossed it with finely chopped hard-boiled egg yolk.
+Coincidently, on the same day, the New York Times reported that the First Lady was transmitting “upper-crust habits” to the “common woman.”

-It was on that day that the New York Times reported the First Lady was transmitting “upper-crust habits” to the “common woman.”
-The commoners received another tutorial on Valentine’s Day in 1962 when Jackie gave a televised tour of the newly-restored White House.
+The commoners received another tutorial on Valentine’s Day in 1962 when Jackie gave a televised tour of the newly restored White House.
 Over forty-six million people (75% of the viewing audience) watched as she moved from room to room, describing the new acquisitions in her distinctive low, soft voice.
 With the help of many experts, and some of the country’s richest families like the Henry Fords, the Walter Annenbergs, the Marshall Fields, and the Henry Francis du Ponts, she had transformed the Executive Mansion into a living museum of the nation’s heritage.

 The press was unabashedly friendly during the Kennedy years.
 A few hours after this luncheon, the headline of the evening edition of the News-Palladium in Benton Harbor declared: “JFK Charms Our GOP Boss!”